Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 #### It might be better to take the daytime trains from Milan to Paris, since the sleeper trains often have border checks in Switzerland at about 3 AM local time

-but that doesn’t mean I wouldn’t recommend it.
+That doesn’t mean I wouldn’t recommend it.
 I would have a good night’s sleep anyway on the Sleeper, but it means you don’t get to see as much scenery.

-#### An advantage of travelling by rail around Europe is that there are excellent options to get around European countries,
+#### An advantage of travelling by rail around Europe is that there are excellent options to get around European countries

-and a massive majority of these trains are electric – compared to planes, which use jet fuel, which isn’t environmentally friendly.
+There is a massive majority of these trains are electric – compared to planes, which use jet fuel, which isn’t environmentally friendly.

 For children on the Eurostar, during the journey through the channel tunnel, there is a type of a virtual reality game (headsets and other requirements are offered at both stations) where you can explore beneath the ocean, collecting and discovering different marine animals, with the assistance of 2 divers.

-> "In me and my sister’s opinion, it is a great opportunity for education while travelling on a Eurostar service."
+In me and my sister’s opinion, it is a great opportunity for education while travelling on a Eurostar service.

 #### In general, travelling by train is a lot better than flying

-because you get to see countryside, wildlife, small and not-so-well-known towns, compared to aviation travel, which brings you through the country quicker, but then you don’t see as much scenery across the country/continent.
+It's because you get to see countryside, wildlife, small and not-so-well-known towns, compared to aviation travel, which brings you through the country quicker, but then you don’t see as much scenery across the country/continent.

 *Read more from Davide and Germana at [https://noflyeurope.home.blog](https://noflyeurope.home.blog/)*